0xRampey/blog/content/posts/reverse-tor-proxy.md

 +++

-In light of all the recent privacy disclosure from major RPC providers like Infura and Alchemy, I decided to build a simple Tor proxy that routes RPC requests through the Tor network.
+In light of all the recent privacy disclosures from major RPC providers like Infura and Alchemy, I decided to build a simple Tor proxy that routes RPC requests through the Tor network.

 ## Umm but why?

 Well, it's kind of annoying that Consensys *actually* records all your IPs.
-They claim its for analytics purposes but its upto them how they use it analytically.
-They're only a subpeonead away from giving up their mappings from crypto address to IP.
+They claim its for analytical purposes but its upto them how they really use it.
+Also they're only a subpeonea away from giving up their crypto address-to-IP mappings to the authorities.

-That and the fact that metamsk doesn't allow you to change your primary RPC url was the last straw to ditch its shitty UI and jump on the Frame train.
-(Beautiful UI/UX)
+That and the fact that Metamask doesn't allow one to change their primary RPC url was the last straw to ditch its shitty UI and jump on the Frame train.
+(Beautiful UI/UX btw)

-I was surpised like most ppl but should we really be?
-I mean you can't verify their claim, you can only trust it.

-## Show me the money
+The fact that we just need to *trust* these providers to keep our identity safe is well, not crypto-esque.
+Verfiy don't trust right?
+I think we can do better.

+## Anon My RPC

-The code consists of a Tor client to connect through Tor and the Axum library to act as a proxy.
+Anon My RPC consists of a Tor client to connect through Tor and Rust's Axum library to act as a proxy server.

-Usually, one has to run a Tor node separately and then connect to it via a SOCK5 proxy.
-I came upon this exciting Tor client library `Arti` written in Rust, that allows me to setup a Tor connection via a *function call* in code!
+Usually, one has to run a Tor node separately and then have the proxy server connect to it via a SOCK5 port.
+I found this exciting Tor client library `Arti` that allows one to bootsrrap a Tor connection via a *function call* in code!

-Now I package and run both these components from a single binary.
+Now I can package and run both these components from a single binary.
 Neat stuff.

 ## Demo time

 I already have the code hosted on shuttle.

-Just prefix your RPC url with `anonmyrpc.xyz` and boom, you'll be fending off snooping RPC providers.
+All you need to do is prefix your RPC url with `anonmyrpc.xyz` and boom, you'll be fending off snooping RPC providers.
+// Insert GIF here

+Here's the [proof-of-code](https://github.com/LeverCapital/anon-my-rpc) for the proxy server.
+You can also run it locally if you don't trust the hosted endpoint.

 Privacy should be convenient.

 ## Up next

-Couple of things left to focus on
+- Add support for more RPC providers.

-- Switch up the circuit every T period
+- Refresh the Tor circuit after a certain number of requests.
-- How do we run a different circuit for each transaction and make it faster?
-- Proof-of-code so that people trust the endpoint
+- Integrate with [Helios](https://github.com/a16z/helios) to provide provably correct and private RPC calls!

 It was a fun little concept and I've made this my daily driver.
-I'm going to add some tests for security to make sure it's all good.
+I hope you find it useful too!